 Tags: freeware, trick, utility, Windows 7

-- memory scan windows 7
+- scan windows 7 for errors

-- windows based memory scanner
+- windows memory scanner detect bad memory

 - How to Change and Use Timezone (Tzutil) in Windows 7